-Every animal sleeps, but why the brain needs sleep has remained a mystery.
+Every animal sleeps, but why the brain needs sleep is a controversial subject among scientists.
 Neuroscientists now believe sleep is not only crucial to brain development, but is also necessary to help consolidate the effects of waking experience – by converting memory into more permanent and/or enhanced forms.

 Sleeping problems are almost always involved in mental disorders, including depression, schizophrenia, Alzheimer’s disease, stroke, as well as head injury.
 And symptoms are strongly influenced by the amount of sleep a person gets.
 Difficulties may arise from the drugs used to control symptoms of a disorder, or from changes in the brain regions and neurotransmitters that control sleep.